 - Cast-iron grill grates retain heat well, and they can be seasoned to help protect the grates from water damage and corrosion.
 The cast iron transfers heat well, helping to provide consistent temperatures across the entire surface of the grill.

 - Porcelain-coated cast-iron cooking grates are specifically made to protect the coated cast iron from water, corrosion, and rusting because porcelain is rustproof and has a high resistance to water and corrosion damage.
 However, as with powder-coated steel, when the porcelain begins to chip, the exposed material degrades rapidly.

 When sizing a grill, the most important measurement is its total cooking surface.
-A small grill that’s suitable for cooking 10 to 12 hamburger patties needs to have at least 300 square inches of cooking surface.
+A small grill suitable for cooking 10 to 12 hamburger patties must have at least 300 square inches of cooking surface.
 A medium to large grill with 450 to 500 square inches of cooking surface will hold up to 24 hamburger patties.

 Most backyard grills contain between two and four burners.
 Two burners usually offer enough space to cook a meal for up to four people.
 Three burners will serve around eight people.
 For bigger gatherings, large freestanding grills provide between four and six burners.
 Some built-in grills surpass that number, while tabletop models typically only have enough space for one burner.

 Some grills come with attached side burners that will hold a small griddle or pot, which helps extend the cooking area.
-When it comes to grill size, it’s usually better to choose a bigger grill in case there’s a desire to cook additional items, such as corn on the cob or shish kebabs.
+When it comes to grill size, it’s usually better to choose a bigger grill if there’s a desire to cook additional items, such as corn on the cob or shish kebab.

 Heat Output and Control